hongvincent/ai-performance-engineering/code/ch10/README.md

 ## Overview

-This chapter explores Blackwell's most powerful features: 5th-generation Tensor Cores (`tcgen05`), Tensor Memory Accelerator (TMA), asynchronous pipelines, and warp specialization.
+This chapter explores NVIDIA GPU's most powerful features: 5th-generation Tensor Cores (`tcgen05`), Tensor Memory Accelerator (TMA), asynchronous pipelines, and warp specialization.
 These features enable 100x speedups for matrix operations and are essential for modern AI workloads.

 ## Learning Objectives

 After completing this chapter, you can:

-- ✅ Use `tcgen05.mma` Tensor Core instructions for peak GEMM performance
+- [OK] Use `tcgen05.mma` Tensor Core instructions for peak GEMM performance
-- ✅ Implement async pipelines with TMA for overlapped data movement
+- [OK] Implement async pipelines with TMA for overlapped data movement
-- ✅ Apply double-buffering to hide memory latency
+- [OK] Apply double-buffering to hide memory latency
-- ✅ Create warp-specialized kernels for producer-consumer patterns
+- [OK] Create warp-specialized kernels for producer-consumer patterns
-- ✅ Use thread block clusters for cross-SM synchronization
+- [OK] Use thread block clusters for cross-SM synchronization
-- ✅ Leverage GPUDirect Storage with cuFile for fast data loading
+- [OK] Leverage GPUDirect Storage with cuFile for fast data loading

 ## Prerequisites